Lying About Money to Your Spouse? How to Move Forward From Financial Infidelity

 Discuss together how communication was lost.
 It’s important to uncover why your partner was behaving the way they were to determine if this is a symptom of an underlying problem.

-“If the same issue continually keeps rearing its head, see what’s underneath the surface,” Jeanfreau says.
+“If the same issue continually [rears] its head, see what’s underneath the surface,” Jeanfreau says.

-If the issue keeps coming up, it might be time to see a financial adviser or financial therapist to identify the money-management issues in your relationship.
+If the issue keeps coming up, it might be time to see a financial advisor or financial therapist to identify the money-management issues in your relationship.

 Put together a plan to answer how the partner who committed the discretion is going to recoup the financial consequences and how you will remedy the financial situation.

 Determine new financial goals together and how transparency can improve between you.
 It’s also essential to create a new budget, as the former budget didn’t work because financial infidelity occurred, Jeanfreau says.

 Financial planning for the future